'Vision Zero' Road Safety Strategy 2024 to 2035

 7.6

-Most leading international and national organisations that advocate for road safety, public health and climate change also advocate for 20 mph speed limits in urban areas.
+Most leading international and national organisations that advocate for road safety, public health and tackling climate change also advocate for 20 mph speed limits in urban areas.
 This was also endorsed in the Stockholm Declaration.
-Therefore, we have reviewed our approach to implementing 20 mph speed limits and present a new policy in Annex A.
+Therefore, Surrey County Council has reviewed their approach to implementing 20 mph speed limits and present a new policy in Annex B. The new policy very much aligns with new central government guidance on 20 mph speed limits that was updated as part of the Department for Transport's 'Plan for Drivers'.

 7.7

-Our new policy provides a more flexible approach to implementing 20 mph speed limits that are supported by local people.
-We do not advocate a blanket approach and recognise that some main roads outside the centre of towns could remain at 30 mph.
-Our approach requires that additional supporting measures will be required on some faster roads for the 20 mph limit to be respected without the need for additional police enforcement.
+The new policy provides a more flexible approach to implementing 20 mph speed limits.
+However, it does not advocate a blanket approach and recognises that some main roads outside of towns centres could remain at 30 mph.
+Lower speed limits will be introduced incrementally and will not be imposed on communities.
+Instead, Surrey County Council will take extra care to consider the views of local people and police before deciding whether to proceed or not.
+The policy also requires that additional supporting measures such as traffic calming will be required to ensure that the new 20 mph limit will be self-enforcing without the need for additional police enforcement if the existing speeds are very much higher than 20 mph.

 7.8